• Skip to primary navigation

 I’ve highlighted a couple of ingredients with some relevant notes.
 Aside from this, the ingredients needed are pretty basic for this easy peach cobbler recipe.

-Ingredients for peach cobbler with cake mix.
+Ingredients to make peach cobbler with a cake mix.

 • Canned Peaches – You’ll need 2, 29-ounce cans of peaches with heavy syrup.